mdefenders/it-works-on-my-machine/README.md

 Composite strategy combining Git semantics and `package.json`:

 - Dev builds: tagged with short commit SHA (`dev-<sha>`)
-- Releases candidates: versioned by branch name and rc autoincrement (e.g., `release/1.2.3-rc1`)
+- Releases candidates: versioned by branch name and rc autoincrement (e.g., `release/1.2.3-rc-<sha>`)
 - On merge to `main`:
     - `package.json` version updated with release version (e.g., `1.2.3`)
     - Git tag `v1.2.3` created
 - Hotfixes update `package.json` and create tags similarly

 > Why:
-> - Using sha1 tagging fo dev builds allows to avoid noise in the repository with build numbers and provides
+> - Using sha1 tagging fo dev builds allows to avoid noise in the repository with build tags and provides
     traceability
 > - Using `package.json` versioning for releases allows to use standard npm versioning and
     semantic versioning, which is widely used in the Node.js ecosystem